 Ma 105 ab.
 Introduction to Numerical Analysis.
 11 units (3-2-6); second and third terms.
 Prerequisites: Ma 108 or AM 15 or equivalent, Ma 5 or AM 180 or equivalent, and familiarity with coding procedures by the middle of the first quarter of the course.
 The topics considered include: Interpolation and quadrature.
 Numerical solution of algebraic and transcendental equations.
 Matrix inversion and determination of eigenvalues.
 Numerical solution of ordinary differential equations.
 Numerical solution of elliptic, parabolic, and hyperbolic partial differential equations.
-Instructor: J. Todd.
+Instructor: J. Franklin.

-^oGraduate students who wish to take any of the courses Ma 59, 61, 62, 63, 64, 68, 91 should register for them under the numbers Ma 159, 161, ..., 191.
+$^{^{\}circ}$ Graduate students who wish to take any of the courses Ma 59, 61, 62, 63, 64, 68, 91 should register for them under the numbers Ma 159, 161, ..., 191.
 These courses carry a credit of 9 units.
 Graduate students enrolled in Mathematics will be permitted to register for these courses only with the consent of the instructor.

 Ma 107 abc.
 Advanced Topics in Numerical Analysis.
 9 units (3-0-6); 3 terms.
 Prerequisites: Ma 105, or equivalent.
 Discussion at an advanced level, of areas of current interest in numerical analysis, and in related mathematics, such as: Matrix Inversion and Decomposition, Ordinary Differential Equations, Partial Differential Equations, Integral Equations, Discrete Problems, Linear Programming and Game Theory, Approximation Theory, Applications of Functional Analysis, Theory of Machines, Estimates of Eigenvalues of Matrices.
 Each quarter will be treated as a separate unit.
 Where appropriate, accompanying laboratory periods will be arranged as a separate reading course.
-Instructors: J. Todd.
-(1st term), O. Todd (2nd term), J. N. Franklin (3rd term).
+Instructor: Todd (in charge) and other members of staff.

 Ma 108 abc.
 Introduction to Real and Complex Analysis.
 12 units (4-0-8); three terms.
 Prerequisites: Ma 1, Ma2.
 This course is an introduction to advanced methods in analysis.
 Each year the course will include a discussion of functions of a complex variable; line, surface, volume integrals and their inter-relations; applications of the differential calculus of functions of several variables; functions defined by infinite series and integrals.
 In addition the course will contain topics selected from: Fourier series and integrals; special functions, such as the gamma and beta functions, Bessel functions, error function; Stieltjes integrals.
 The aim of this course is to provide a thorough understanding of basic principles, a facility in the use of techniques and a familiarity with applications.
 This course, or its equivalent, is a prerequisite to graduate mathematics courses in analysis.
-Instructors: Fuller, Knowles, Luxemburg, Ward.
+Instructors: Gary, Luxemburg, Ward.

 Ma 112.
 Elementary Statistics.
 9 units (3-0-6); first and second terms.
-Prerequisites: Ma I, Ma 2.
+Prerequisites: Ma 1, Ma 2.
 This course is intended for anyone interested in the application of statistics to science and engineering.
 The topics treated will include the preparation and systematization of experimental data, the fundamental statistical concepts; population, sample, mean and dispersion, curve fitting and least squares, significance tests and problems of statistical estimation.
-Instructor: Dilworth.
+Instructor: Knowles.

 Ma 115 abc.
 Introduction to Probability and Statistics.
 9 units (3-0-6); three terms.
-Prerequisite: Ma 108 (may be taken concurrently).
+Prerequisite: Ma 2.
 This course is designed to lead up to a mathematical treatment of important probabilistic and statistical models.
 The basic ideas of probability and of statistical inference are introduced.
 Limit and ergodic theorems, methods of estimation and of testing hypotheses are treated in some detail.
 The formulation and development of statistical problems is based on decision theory, and the probability models on the theory of Markov processes.
-May be offered in the third quarter.
+Not offered in 1958-59.